Mystery Worshipper: Ralegh

 A beautiful pipe organ built by the Aeolian-Skinner company, originally constructed in 1906 but renovated a number of times.

 Mrs Ralegh, being in a devilish mood, pointed out to me that a number of the cast looked like notable personalities Dan Ackroyd, Jay Leno, Gertrude Stein which made it difficult for me to concentrate on what the look-alikes were saying for the rest of the service.

 Was the worship stiff-upper-lip, happy clappy, or what?

-Stiff upper lip, although the congregation was warm and friendly during the peace.
+Stiff upper lip, although the congregants loosened up a bit during the sermon.

 Exactly how long was the sermon?

 On a scale of 1-10, how good was the preacher?

 9 – Father Safford started off a bit woodenly, but seemed to relax as the sermon went along.
 He joked with the congregation at times and used some humorous but appropriate examples and illustrations of his theme.

 In a nutshell, what was the sermon about?

 We all possess demons inside us, maybe not in the sense of real living demons spoken of in the Bible, but demons just the same.
 This keeps us from living out the Christian life as well as we might.
 Sometimes we are very aware of these demons, but more often we can see other people's demons better than our own.
 It is important that we learn to recognize and deal with these demons or we are doomed to sinful, unfulfilled lives.
 But we also have to learn to trust in Christ, and to allow him to carry some of our burdens for us, if only for a while.